quicwg/base-drafts/draft-ietf-quic-http.md

 The "https" scheme associates authority with possession of a certificate that the client considers to be trustworthy for the host identified by the authority component of the URL.

-If a server presents a valid certificate and proof that it controls the corresponding private key, then a client will accept a secured TLS session with that server as being authoritative for all origins with the "https" scheme and a host identified in the certificate.
-The host must be listed either as the CN field of the certificate subject or as a dNSName in the subjectAltName field of the certificate; see {{!RFC6125}}.
-For a host that is an IP address, the client MUST verify that the address appears as an iPAddress in the subjectAltName field of the certificate.

-If the hostname or address is not present in the certificate, the client MUST NOT consider the server authoritative for origins containing that hostname or address.
-See Section 4.3 of {{!SEMANTICS}} for more detail on authoritative access.
+Upon receiving a server certificate in the TLS handshake, the client MUST verify that the certificate is an acceptable match for the URI's origin server using the process described in Section 4.3.4 of {{!SEMANTICS}}.
+If the certificate cannot be verified with respect to the URI's origin server, the client MUST NOT consider the server authoritative for that origin.

 A client MAY attempt access to a resource with an "https" URI by resolving the host identifier to an IP address, establishing a QUIC connection to that address